State investigators called in to help with student sexual assault claims at Coweta Public Schools

-The Coweta Police Department announced they will be calling in state investigators to help address multiple claims that students have been victims of sexual misconduct at Coweta Public Schools.
+COWETA, Okla. — The Coweta Police Department announced it will be calling in state investigators to help address multiple claims that students have been victims of sexual misconduct at Coweta Public Schools.

 “There are questions we need to ask ourselves: did we complete the reports?
 Did we get all the victims and suspects?
 We’re reviewing them to make sure we did.”